Step aside Reese's! We're going to show you how to make homemade peanut butter cups that are insanely delicious and contain just 4 simple ingredients.

 - Then, set the muffin tin in your freezer to chill while you prepare the filling.

 - In a mixing bowl, combine peanut butter, coconut flour, and maple syrup.
 Taste and add more sweetener if you prefer.
-If your peanut butter seems dry, try adding a tsp or so of coconut milk at this point.
+If your peanut butter seems dry, try adding a teaspoon or so of coconut milk at this point.

 - Remove your muffin tin from the freezer and evenly layer peanut butter mixture over the chocolate.
 Then, top the peanut butter cups off with the rest of the melted chocolate.